SixArm/iso-high-level-structure/article-8-operation/index.md

 This summary is by OpenAI ChatGPT.

+Deals with the execution of the plans and processes needed to meet the requirements of the management system.
+It requires organizations to implement and control operational processes, including those needed to address risks and opportunities, meet objectives, and fulfill compliance obligations.
+This article also covers managing changes, outsourcing, and ensuring that operations are carried out under controlled conditions.
+By focusing on the practical implementation of what has been planned, Article 8 ensures that the management system translates strategy into effective, consistent action.

 ## Purpose

 **Article 8: Operation** is the **action core** of the ISO High-Level Structure